plh97/python-learn/README.md

 ### useless speak.
-python is so many place smailar with javascript.but i still don't know how to write an web backend or web crawler.
+python is so many place similar with javascript.but i still don't know how to write an web backend or web crawler.

 ### TODO
 - [ ] 学习python基础语法 - learn python basic language usage.